Laura Packard Tucker

 Bachelor of Arts in Fine Arts, Alfred University

 Packard Tucker, L., & Rauktis, M. E. (2018, March).
-Evaluating Child Welfare Practice Model Fidelity and Supporting Practice and System Change Through Assessment: Pennsylvania’s Waiver Experience with the CANS, FAST, and SPANS.
-Presented at the Annual Research & Policy Conference on Child, Adolescent, and Young Adult Behavioral Health, Tampa, FL.
+Evaluating child welfare practice model fidelity and supporting practice and system change through assessment: Pennsylvania’s waiver experience with the CANS, FAST, and SPANS.
+Presentation at the Annual Research & Policy Conference on Child, Adolescent, and Young Adult Behavioral Health, Tampa, FL.

-Orlebeke, B., & Packard Tucker, L. (2016).
-Pennsylvania’s Child Welfare Demonstration Project: Interim evaluation report—Outcome evaluation and fiscal evaluation.
+Rauktis, M. E., Perry, M., Packard Tucker, L., & Orlebeke, B. (2016).
+Pennsylvania’s Child Welfare Demonstration Project: Interim evaluation report.
 Pittsburgh, PA: University of Pittsburgh School of Social Work.

-Orlebeke, B., & Packard Tucker, L. (2016).
-Cost study.
-In Human Services Research Institute, Colorado Title IV-E interim evaluation report.
+Forehand, G., Schisler, A., Holmquist-Johnson, H., Winokur, M., Packard Tucker, L., & Orlebeke, B. (2016).
+Colorado Title IV-E Waiver interim evaluation report.
 Tualatin, OR: Human Services Research Institute.